ycrc/Lmod-standard-environment/README.md

 | Ruddle  | /gpfs/ycga/apps |
 | Grace   | /apps/hpc.rhel7 |

-The included sample logrotate configuration, moduleUsage, should be copied to `/etc/logrotate.d/`
+The included sample logrotate configuration, moduleUsage, should be copied to `/etc/logrotate.d/` on logger.

 SitePackage.lua should be the same on all clusters.